northwesternapis/ruby-client/README.md

     gem 'northwestern-api'

-run:
+to install, run:

     $ bundle

-Or install it yourself with:
+Or install it directly with:

     $ gem install northwestern-api

 ## Usage

-You'll have to set your client ID somewhere before using the Gem.
+You'll have to set your client ID somewhere before using the gem.
 If you're using Rails try the `config` directory and make an initializer.

 Initialize your key like so: